Updates & Common Dining Questions For Spring 2020

 Q: How can I use my flex passes during the semester?

 A: Flex Passes will be taken in all of our open cafes, with the exception of Market Cafe - located in the Student Union.
-The meal equivalency of a Flex Pass is $7.00 and can only be used once in a transaction.
-If you go over you will need to pay with cash, credit/debit card, Husky Bucks or points.
+The meal equivalency of a Flex Pass is $7.00.
+When you are at that cafe, multiple, separate Flex Passes can be used.
+If you choose to only use one Flex Pass and your order is over $7.00 you will need to pay the balance with cash, credit/debit card, Husky Bucks or points.
 There is no limit on the number of times you use a Flex Pass during the day.
-SWIPING IN GUESTS: Please note that during COVID-19 swiping in guests to the dining hall with your flex passes is limited to UConn students (that have been tested for COVID-19).
+SWIPING IN GUESTS: Please note that during COVID-19 swiping in guests to the dining hall with your Flex Passes is limited to UConn students (that have been tested for COVID-19).
 You are not able to swipe in another UConn student during campus-wide quarantine periods or at any point in a quarantine-only dining unit.

 Q: How can I use my points during the semester?